Interviewing and Selecting Job Candidates: Virginia

 Author: Jessica Sussman

-- Virginia Human Rights law extends protections beyond those afforded under federal law, and applies to employers with six or more employees.
+- Virginia Human Rights law extends protections beyond those afforded under federal law.
 See Virginia Human Rights Act.

 - Virginia employers may not require applicants to disclose information about arrest or criminal charges that did not result in conviction or that have been expunged.
 See Arrest and Conviction Inquiries.